Malleable scheduling beyond identical machines: Extension: Sparse allocations via -norm regularization

-The algorithm for this case is similar to the one of the standard case (see Section \ref{sec:rounding:simple}), having $[LP^{(p)}(C)]$ as a starting point.
+The algorithm for this setting is similar to the one of the standard case (see Section \ref{sec:rounding:simple}) and is based on rounding a feasible extreme point solution of $[LP^{(p)}(C)]$.
 Moreover, the rounding scheme is a parameterized version of the simple rounding of Section~\ref{sec:rounding:simple}, with the difference that the threshold parameter $\beta \in [0,1]$ (i.e., the parameter that controls the decision of assigning a job $j$ to either $p(j)$ or $T(j)$) is not necessarily $\frac{1}{2}$.
-In short, given a pseudoforest $\mathcal{G}(x)$, the rounding scheme assigns any job $j$ to $p(j)$ if $x_{p(j),j} \geq \beta$, or to $T(j)$, otherwise.
+In short, given a pseudoforest $\mathcal{G}(x)$ on the support of a feasible solution $x$, the rounding scheme assigns any job $j$ to $p(j)$ if $x_{p(j),j} \geq \beta$, or to $T(j)$, otherwise.

+\begin{proposition} Any feasible solution of [LP$^{(p)}$(C)] can be rounded in polynomial-time into a feasible schedule of makespan at most $\left( \frac{1}{\beta} + \frac{1}{(1-\beta)^{1/p}} \right)C$. \end{proposition} \begin{proof} In order to prove the upper bound on the makespan of the produced schedule, we work similarly to the proof of Section~\ref{sec:rounding:simple}.
+Let $\J^{(1)}$ be the set of jobs that are assigned by our algorithm to their parent-machine and let $\J^{(2)} = \J \setminus \J^{(1)}$ be the rest of the jobs.

+We first show that the total load of any machine $i \in \M$ incurred by the jobs of $\J^{(1)}$ is at most $\frac{1}{\beta}C$.
+By definition of our algorithm, for every job $j \in \J^{(1)}$ that is assigned to some machine $i$, it holds that $x_{i,j}\geq \beta$.
+For the load of any machine $i \in \M$ in the rounded schedule that corresponds to jobs of $\J^{(1)}$, we have: \begin{ceqn}